thanassisKalv/robo-cook/README.md

  - added new questions (check *qualitative* doc) - *04/06*
  - added smooth pop-up effect for questions - *05/06*
  - added automatic reposition of question items when out-of-bounds (left and bottom margins) - *05/06*
+ - added an *answer* popUp element after player responds to a question - *09/06*
  - IMPORTANT: added pathfind() verification on dice-total after onDragStop - *11/06*
  - added new target-frame of tiles on middle (tile per ingredient) - *11/06*